dsmurl/mirror-ball/docs/initial-plan.md

   - Build and push API Docker image to ECR
   - `pulumi preview` on PR
   - On main: build site, push API image, `pulumi up` (updates infra/service), sync `site/` to S3
-  - Separate workflow: `destroy.yml` triggered manually (workflow_dispatch) that assumes the `mirrorball-destroyer` role via OIDC and runs `pulumi destroy` for the specified stack.
+  - Separate workflow: `destroy.yml` triggered manually (workflow_dispatch) that assumes the `mirror-ball-destroyer` role via OIDC and runs `pulumi destroy` for the specified stack.

   Type safety in CI
   - Add a CI step to type-check the shared library and both apps against it (e.g., `nx run-many -t typecheck`).
 Fail the build if any contract drift occurs.